 It occurred to me that Mike Leigh and Steve Coogan have something in common apart from me having seen them in the flesh.
 They’ve both created brilliant but monstrous UK TV comic characters who expose the terrible cracks in the facade of working-class upward mobility.

-The unforgetable Beverly (wonderfully co-created by actor Alison Steadman) in Leigh’s 1977 BBC TV play Abigail’s Party, and Coogan’s local radio/TV presenter character Alan Partridge (co-created by writer Armando Iannucci), who first appeared in 1991 and still going strong) have both deservedly become cultural icons.
+The unforgetable Beverly (wonderfully co-created by actor Alison Steadman) in Leigh’s 1977 BBC TV play Abigail’s Party, and Coogan’s local radio/TV presenter character Alan Partridge (co-created by writer Armando Iannucci), who first appeared in 1991 and is still going strong, have both deservedly become cultural icons.